 P201 Obtain special instructions before use.
+P260 Do not breathe dust/fume.
 P271 Use only outdoors or in a well-ventilated area.
 P280 Wear protective gloves, protective clothing, eye protection and face protection.
-P261 Avoid breathing dust/fumes.

 Precautionary statement(s) Response

 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P308+P313 IF exposed or concerned: Get medical advice/ attention.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
 P302+P352 IF ON SKIN: Wash with plenty of water.